St. Stephen's Episcopal Church

 The rite of anointing includes the reading of Scripture, prayers, anointing with Oil of the Sick, sprinkling with Holy Water, and possibly the rite of Confession.
 Sometimes Anointing is followed by Holy Communion.

-Reverend Mary is available to visit you in hospital, in the nursing home, or at home during your serious illness and will pray with you and anoint you using the prayers of the church.
+Mother Laurie is available to visit the sick in the hospital, in the nursing home, or at home during times of serious illness to pray with you and anoint you using prayers of the church.

 We also pray for all those who are sick or suffering at our weekly celebration of the Holy Eucharist.
 Please contact us to request that someone be placed on our prayer list.